mmazi/rescu/README.md

 ---------------

 - Rescu is meant mostly for json-based REST services.
 The response body is always interpreted as json or plain text.
 No XML, and no plans to add it.
-- JAX-RS: No support for @MatrixParam.
+- JAX-RS: No support yet for the following annotations: @MatrixParam, @CookieParam, @ApplicationPath, @HttpMethod, @Encoded, @DefaultValue.

 Logging